juanxo/sinatra-formhelpers-ng/README.md

 Sinatra::FormHelpers - Lightweight form helpers for Sinatra
 ===========================================================

+**IMPORTANT: THIS FORK IS NO LONGER MAINTAINED.
+You can find the maintained version of this gem [here](https://github.com/duijf/sinatra-formhelpers-ng).**

 This plugin adds lightweight (3-5 lines each) form helpers to Sinatra that aid with common form and HTML tags.